Davie residents say unconfirmed tornado damaged mobile homes

 DAVIE, FLA.
-(WSVN) - Residents of a mobile home park in Davie said a tornado, that has not been confirmed by meteorologists, caused extensive damage to their homes, as a line of thunderstorms sweeps across South Florida.
+(WSVN) - Residents of a mobile home park in Davie said a tornado, that has not been confirmed by meteorologists, caused extensive damage to their homes, as a line of thunderstorms swept across South Florida throughout the entire day.

 Monday’s possible tornado strike happened as heavy rains and winds blew through Broward County.